-Due to the coronavirus pandemic, the registration and re-registration of births will be by appointment only.
+Due to the coronavirus pandemic, re-registration of births are not currently taking place.

 A child's birth can be re-registered to include up-to-date information if: